Patrick Emerling: Racing career

 Emerling teamed up with Joey Gase in 2022 to form Emerling-Gase Motorsports.
-The team would field the No. 35 car, which both him and Gase as well as other drivers drove part-time.
-At Daytona in August, Emerling would drive the No. 5 car for B. J. McLeod Motorsports after Natalie Decker, who was scheduled to drive the car in that race, pulled out after her sponsor (a hemp/CBD product which NASCAR has to examine in order to be approved as a sponsor) had not yet gotten approval by NASCAR in time for the race.
-Although BJMM typically fields Chevy's, Emerling's car was a Ford fielded in a collaboration with EGM, similar to how Ryan Preece drove for the team earlier in the season in Fords fielded in a collaboration with Stewart-Haas Racing.
+The team would field the No. 35 car, which both he and Gase as well as other drivers drove part-time.
+At Daytona in August, Emerling would drive the No. 5 car for B. J. McLeod Motorsports after Natalie Decker, who was scheduled to drive the car in that race, pulled out after her sponsor (a hemp/CBD product that NASCAR has to examine in order to be approved as a sponsor) had not yet gotten approval by NASCAR in time for the race.
+Although BJMM typically fields Chevy's, Emerling's car was a Ford fielded in a collaboration with EGM, similar to how fellow Modified driver, Ryan Preece drove for the team earlier in the season in Fords fielded in a collaboration with Stewart–Haas Racing.

+In 2024, Emerling would run nineteen races as the primary driver of the No. 07 for SS-Green Light Racing after he and Joey Gase parted ways.
+In addition to running part time in the Xfinity Series, Emerling would return to full-time competition on the Whelen Modified Tour, partnering with Rich Gatreau to form a new team.

+In 2025, Emerling would return for a second part–time season at SS-Green Light in the Xfinity Series, driving the No. 07.
+Emerling also competed in the Craftsman Truck Series, driving the No. 75 truck for Henderson Motorsports at North Wilkesboro, and the No. 07 truck for Spire Motorsports at Pocono.
+In addition, Emerling continued to pilot the No. 1 car full time on the Whelen Modified Tour, as well as part-time on the ROC Modified Tour and in open modified races.

+Personal life

+Emerling's family has been involved with car dealerships in the Buffalo area for a long time.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)